Phlegm isn’t pretty. Here are a few natural tips on clearing the lungs naturally, so you can start breathing better.

 2. Take a Hot Shower

 Although taking a shower can be a difficult task for those with chronic lung disease, a quick and hot shower can be especially beneficial for those with excessive phlegm buildup.
 When taking a shower, however, be sure to turn the exhaust fan on to prevent an excess steam as this may be more suffocating than beneficial.
 In general, the steam from a hot shower will cause phlegm to naturally loosen and can help expulsion.
 This can help with clearing your lungs naturally.

 1. Hum a Little Tune, and Sing Your Favorite Song

 It’s the holiday season and with Christmas in the air, why not sing a little tune.
 Surprisingly, humming can have beneficial effects on loosening up phlegm and making it easier to spit out.
 Since this can be done anywhere, we recommend putting on your favorite Christmas song and humming the melody until your phlegm has been loosened and is ready to spit.
 Our personal favorite would be “Christmas Time is Here” from Charlie Brown by the Vince Guaraldi Trio.

 It’s important to know the road ahead in the treatment of COPD.
-Although COPD can seem insurmountable, new discoveries are being made every day in the field of stem cell research, and the first step to living a longer life is finding a treatment that addresses the disease head-on.
+Although COPD can seem insurmountable, new discoveries are being made every day in the field of cellular research, and the first step to living a longer life is finding a treatment that addresses the disease head-on.
 Changing one’s diet and consistently exercising are among the best lifestyle changes one can do aside from quitting smoking.
-It may be time to consider stem cell therapy.
-Rather than only addressing the symptoms of lung disease, stem cell therapy may affect disease progression and may improve quality of life and pulmonary function.
+It may be time to consider cellular therapy.
+Rather than only addressing the symptoms of lung disease, cellular therapy may affect disease progression and may improve quality of life and pulmonary function.
 For people with lung disease, a change in quality of life could mean the difference between struggling to walk to the mailbox and riding a bike.